cs544-wisc/s24/p4/README.md

 * Expected that you use Python 3.10.12
 * Run `setup.sh` to install the packages needed for the autograder (you may already have them installed - just in case)
 * After you push your final submission, try cloning your repo into a new temp folder and run the test there; this will simulate how we run the tests during grading.
-* Copy in `tester.py` from the main github directory into your p4 folder
+* Copy in `tester.py` from the main GitHub directory into your p4 folder
 * Make sure your answers are in cell output - not print statements (see the example below)
 ```
 my_answer = []